 Your pup will be even happier if he gets to stretch his legs at the dog park every so often!

-So, a Doberman Lab mix has an estimated life expectancy of 10 to 12 years.
+Hybrid dogs generally have the same life expectancy as their parent breeds.
+So, the Doberman Lab mix has an estimated life expectancy of 10 to 12 years.

 Should I get a Doberman Lab mix?

 The good news is that you shouldn’t have to worry about a lot of grooming – even if a Doberdor has the double coat of its Lab parent, it will require weekly grooming, at most.

 You’ll be quite lucky in the grooming department if you find a Doberman Lab mix with the Doberman’s thin and shiny coat.

 As with any dog, mixed or not, you must also be prepared to deal with any ailments that come with the breed or breeds, especially hip dysplasia and loss of eyesight, in this case.
 There are a host of other inherited conditions that a Doberman Lab mix may develop, so we also recommend genetic testing of breeding stock before you purchase a puppy.